vladinator1000/prisma-template/README.md

 ## Features

-🌱 Programatically add data to your database, depending on your environment (e.g. `development` or `production`).
+🌱 Programatically add data to your database, with respect to the environment (e.g. `development` or `production`).

 🧪 Separate integration test command and mindset for deterministic testing, along with an example [github action](.github/workflows/continuous_integration.yml) for continuous integration.